American badger: Plant communities

 (Larrea tridentata), junipers (Juniperus spp.), gambel oak (Quercus gambelii), willows (Salix spp.), cottonwoods (Populus spp.), ponderosa pine (Pinus ponderosa), grasses, and sagebrushes (Artemisia spp.).

 In Colorado in 1977, American badgers were common in grass–forb and ponderosa pine habitats.
 In Kansas, they are common in tallgrass prairie dominated by big bluestem (Andropogon gerardi), little bluestem (Schizachyrium scoparium), and Indian grass (Sorghastrum nutans).
-In Montana 24 years ago, badgers were present in Glacier National Park in fescue (Festuca spp.) grasslands.
+In Montana in 1990, badgers were present in Glacier National Park in fescue (Festuca spp.) grasslands.
 In Manitoba, they occur in grassland extensions within aspen (Populus spp.) parklands.

 Cover requirements

 American badgers require cover for sleep, concealment, protection from weather, and natal denning.
 They typically enlarge foraged out gopher or other prey holes, or other animal burrows.
 Their dens range from about 4 feet to 10 feet in depth and 4 feet to 6 feet in width.
 A female American Badger may create 2 to 4 burrows in proximity with a connecting tunnel for concealment and safety for her young.
 Displaced soil from digging out the burrow characteristically appears in front of the burrow entrance, and a view from a distance reveals a mound-like roof of the burrow, with the living and concealment space created underneath the raised-roof appearing mound.

 During summer and autumn, badgers range more frequently, with mating season generally in November, and burrowing patterns reflect 1 to 3 burrows may be dug from foraged out prey holes in a day, used for a day to a week, and then abandoned, with possible returns later, and other small wildlife utilizing abandoned burrows in the interim.
 Where prey is particularly plentiful, they will reuse dens, especially in the fall, sometimes for a few days at a time.
 In winter, a single den may be used for most of the season.
 Natal dens are dug by the female and are used for extended periods, but litters may be moved, probably to allow the mother to forage in new areas close to the nursery.
 Natal dens are usually larger and more complex than diurnal dens.